Forfeiture Victim Stories

 Trails End: A Memorial to Donald Scott

 On October 2, 1992 Malibu California millionaire Donald Scott was shot to death inside his own home, during a raid by Los Angeles Sheriff's Department and agents from five federal law enforcement agencies.
 The Scotts were awakened by the sound of the police breaking down their door.
 Scott's wife, Frances, ran downstairs to find her house swarming with men with guns aimed at her.
 She screamed "don't shoot me, don't kill me."
 Donald Scott, recovering from recent cataract surgery, got his gun and ran to the defense of his wife.
 When he emerged at the top of the stairs, holding his gun over his head, the officers told him to lower the gun.
 As he did, they shot him to death.
 The warrant was for evidence of the cultivation of marijuana, but no illegal activity was discovered at the Scott ranch.
 The report of the Ventura County District Attorney, Michael Bradbury, concluded that the police lied to obtain the search warrant, that there had never been any marijuana cultivation on the property, and that the raid was motivated by a desire to forfeit the multi-million dollar ranch.
 Despite the DA's dramatic conclusions, no officer was ever indicted, or even lightly disciplined for the lies or the killing.
-This is an outrageous abuse of police power.
-These officers must be brought to justice.
-Please write your Congressmen now and demand a Congressional investigation.
-Include a copy of the Ventura County D.A.'s report.

 "Judge Says Ventura District Attorney Doesn't Have to Divulge Documents," summary of AP article, posted to FEAR-List by Brenda Grantland, 9/20/95